shafiemukhre/shafiemukhre/README.md

 * ⚡️ Flashcode:
 * 📊 Dashbook:

 > Some of these projects are rough prototypes or not fully built out.
-Some of it are academic projects, toy projects, mvp, poc and so on.
+Some of it are academic projects, toy projects, hackathon projects, MVP and POC.
 I enjoy building things, so they don't always have to be complete for me to resolve my curiosity in an area.

 Past Projects: